Ace the NCTI Service Technician Challenge 2025 – Master Your Skills and Power Up!

 Question: 1 / 685

-What does output loss in a directional coupler measure?
+What does return loss indicate in relation to a tap?

 Get further explanation with Examzify DeepDiveBeta